Print share on Facebook Share on twitter

 EPPO List of invasive alien plants

-The plants listed below have been identified by the Panel as being absent or present in the EPPO region; as having a high potential for spread; as posing an important threat to plant health and/or the environment and biodiversity; and eventually as having other detrimental social impacts in the EPPO region.
+The plants listed below have been identified by the Panel as being absent or present in the EPPO region; as having a high potential for spread; as posing an important threat to plant health and/or the environment and biodiversity; and eventually as having other detrimental social impacts on health, agriculture, horticulture and forestry, infrastructure, on recreational activities, or other trade related impacts such as market losses etc., in the EPPO region.
+Species in this list may be absent or present in the EPPO region.
 Because a large number of invasive alien plants are already present in the EPPO region, priorities were set in order to select those species considered to pose the greatest threat to species and ecosystems in the EPPO region.
-EPPO therefore strongly recommends countries endangered by these species to take measures to prevent their introduction and spread, or to manage unwanted populations (for example with publicity, restrictions on sale and planting, and control measures).
+EPPO therefore recommends countries endangered by these species to consider taking measures to prevent their introduction and spread, or to manage unwanted populations (for example with awareness raising, restrictions on sale and planting, and control measures).
 This List is constantly being reviewed by the Panel (new species can be added and others removed).
-The listt is not meant to be exhaustive but to focus on the main risks.
+The List is not meant to be exhaustive but to focus on the main risks.
+All species of the A1/A2 List fulfil the criteria to be listed on the List of invasive alien plant but are of special concern to EPPO because of their limited distribution within the EPPO region and international pathways of introduction.

 Added in